gill-gemini/HTTP-Client/README.md

 **4.User Instructions:**
 The make file generates the executable ./client.

 GET & PUT METHOD
 *`./client <GET/PUT><DNS>:<PORT>/<filename>`
 for example

 GET
 *`./client GET nwprog1.netlab.hut.fi:3000/index`

 PUT
 *`./client PUT nwprog1.netlabt.hut.fi:3000/index`

 POST METHOD
 `./client <POST><SERVERDNS>:<PORT>/<lookupname><querytype>`

-for example you want to find ip address for www.google.com and query A *`./client POST nwprog1.netlab.hut.fi:8934/www.google.com A` The results of the post query will be saved in the results.txt.
+for example you want to find ip address for www.google.com and query A *`./client POST nwprog1.netlab.hut.fi:8934/www.google.com A`

-In command line you can only write "Get"/"GET" and "Put"/"PUT" Other than that program will not be implemented.
-The file you want to upload during the HTTP put should be in the same directory shown in the terminal.
+The results of the post query will be saved in the results.txt.In command line you can only write "Get"/"GET" and "Put"/"PUT" Other than that program will not be implemented.The file you want to upload during the HTTP put should be in the same directory shown in the terminal.